2015 has seen high-resolution audio (HRA) hit the mainstream, thanks to the release of more devices and services that support the audio format.

 HD Klassik – Classical music high-res downloads

-And earlier this year Sony, Warner and Universal announced that they will make their extensive music catalogues available to hi-res download services – all of which will be a real shot in the arm for fans of high-resolution audio in this country.
+Sony, Warner and Universal have also announced that they will make their extensive music catalogues available to hi-res download services – all of which is a real shot in the arm for fans of high-resolution audio in this country.

 With all sites, make sure it's clear what file format and bitrate you are buying and let us know your experiences with using these and any other HRA websites in the comments below.

 Tidal and Meridian demo high-res streaming

 But it's not strictly high-res audio, which refers to better-than-CD-quality files.

 There is one exception - if you have an Android phone you can stream high-res audio on Qobuz.